malja/zroya/doc/examples.rst

     data = {
         "title": "Notification title",
         "message": "Original notification text",
-        "icon": "Path to notification icon, or one of NotificationCenter.ICON_*", "sound": "True/False value.
+        "icon": "Path to notification icon, or one of TrayIcon.ICON_*", "sound": "True/False value.
 Should sound be played when notification appears?"
     }